 Data from three sources is needed to calculate the pH value of a sample - the voltage generated by the pH-electrode, the temperature of the sample and board specific data available for retrieving from the on-board EEPROM chip.
 These data sources are shown on the functional block diagram below.

 The board has two sensor sockets - a BNC socket for the pH-electrode and a mini-DIN for the temperature sensor.
 The voltage coming from the pH-electrode is amplified and then digitalized by an ADC chip.
 An outer processor board should read this data by setting properly the ADC chip and converting the readings to pH.
 As the pH values are temperature dependant some additional correction should be calculated according to the data coming from the temperature sensor.

 Functional characteristics vary among the boards due to small differences between the elements used for the production.
 Although minute these differences do impact the final pH value when low inaccuracy of the measurement is the target.
 So the individual differences of each board are accounted for as we measure and put two coefficients in an on-board EEPROM chip.

 The pinout scheme of the header to couple the CPU board is shown below.
-3 of the 10 pins are not connected (NC).
-The rest follow the pins pattern of the Raspberry Pi header (P1).
+Some of the 10 pins are not connected (NC) to the board circuit though 2 of these connect to a stacked board.
+The rest of the pins follow the pattern of the Raspberry Pi header (P1).

 pH-electrode generated voltage is converted digitally by an ADC-chip.
 The digitalized voltage can be accessed by reading the output buffer of the chip.
 This can be done by means of I2C serial protocol.
 Note that the chip address is 0x49.
 The conversion data corresponds to differential voltage measurement between Ain0 and Ain1 channels.
 For detailed instructions how to get the data consult the ADS1015 data-sheet.